-The teacher presents the student with objects or an opportunity to draw objects.
-The teacher asks the students to use objects or drawings to show a way to make 5.
+The teacher presents the student with objects or an opportunity to draw objects with two different colors.
+The teacher asks the students to use objects or drawings with two different colors to show a way to make 5.
 The teacher asks the students to show 5 different ways to make 5 using the objects or drawings.
 Teachers are allowed to use a 5-frame.
+This standard assess the student's ability to join two groups to make 5.
+It is not assessing adding to or adding on.